 Most hernia operations are performed on an outpatient basis, and therefore you will probably go home on the same day of the operation.
-Rarely, individuals with certain medical conditions will be observed in hospital overnight.
+Rarely, individuals with larger hernias or with certain medical conditions will be observed in hospital overnight.

 After completion of the operation, you will be transferred to the recovery room where you will be monitored until you are fully awake, your pain is well controlled, and you can walk unassisted.